wiselstorm/Working-with-strings/README.md

 - 👋 Hi, I’m @wiselstorm
 - 👀 I’m interested in ...Python
 - 🌱 I’m currently learning ...
-Python
+Python,German
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...timi.nidorfer@gmail.com